Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/multi-index/how-to-define-a-primary-index.md

 | A full example project demonstrating the instantiation and usage of multi-index table can be found [here](https://github.com/Wire-Network/cdt/blob/main/examples/multi_index_example).
 :::

-## Summary

-In conclusion, the above instructions show how to define a primary index for a multi-index table.

 ## Next Steps